 SpaceX launches ARMAS FM8 Radiation Detector into orbit

-CAPE CANAVERAL, FLORIDA – Space Environment Technologies (SET), a global space weather research and operations company, is pleased to announce the successful launch to orbit of its first ARMAS instrument using SpaceX’s Transporter-2 launch on June 30, 2021.
+CAPE CANAVERAL, FLORIDA – Space Environment Technologies (SET), a global space weather research and operations company, announced the successful launch to orbit of its first ARMAS instrument using SpaceX’s Transporter-2 launch on June 30, 2021.
 The mission focuses on providing continuous radiation monitoring.

 This is a major step forward for the ARMAS program in providing continuous, 24/7 radiation monitoring for air and space safety.
 The SET instrument team, led by Chief Instrument Scientist Dr. Leonid Didkovsky, developed the FM8 for this flight, which was integrated with the TAGSAT-2 satellite built and run by NearSpaceLaunch (NSL).
 Data will come from NSL to SET’s Data Services Division and be incorporated, near real-time, into the RADIAN data cube for global aviation radiation weather specification.